LogoHistorical Figure MBTI

 The Zubov Brothers and the End of an Era

-His father-in-law, Alexander Suvorov, offers an interesting contrast.
-Suvorov was also physically commanding, also decisive in action, also impatient with abstraction — but his Ni was far more developed, his vision of what he was building (Russian military supremacy, a particular kind of tactical doctrine) far more coherent and enduring.
-Nikolai had the body and the nerve.
-He lacked the general's capacity to see the campaign whole.
+His father-in-law, Alexander Suvorov, offers an instructive contrast.
+Suvorov was also physically commanding, also decisive in action — but his vision of what he was building was far more coherent and enduring.
+Nikolai had the body and the nerve; he lacked the general's capacity to see the campaign whole.
+Natalia Suvorova survived him by nearly four decades, outliving both the man and the era he had helped destroy.

 Logo